 2. Learn a bit more on how Tufts determines whether a student is a good fit for the university

-While the myths are indeed useful to debunk, it doesn't point out much on what Tufts wants in a student, let alone knowing if they're a good fit for the crew.
+While the myths are indeed helpful to debunk, it doesn't point out much on Tufts’ wants in a student, let alone knowing if they're a good fit for the crew.
 That's why it's good to see that Joseph “JT” Duck, who was named dean of admissions last year, was able to elaborate on this briefly in an interview.
-When he was asked how he can figure out if an applicant is a good fit for Tufts and vice versa, he said, “Tufts is fortunate to receive an exceptionally large and deep pool of compelling applicants each year.
-Through a careful holistic, contextual, and committee-driven evaluation of applications, the admissions office identifies a subset of applicants to admit that are the most likely to contribute to—and benefit from—Tufts.
-The goal is to build a diverse cohort of students each year that will push each other to great heights while contributing to the university in different ways.
+When he was asked how he can figure out if an applicant is a good fit for Tufts and vice versa, he said, “Tufts is fortunate to receive a huge and deep pool of compelling applicants each year.
+Through a careful, holistic, contextual, and committee-driven evaluation of applications, the admissions office identifies a subset of applicants to admit that is the most likely to contribute to—and benefit from—Tufts.
+The goal is to build a diverse cohort of students each year to push each other to great heights while contributing to the university in different ways.
 Broadly, I understand Tufts students to be collaborative, innovative, intellectually curious, globally conscious, and highly engaged in the world around them.
 Some are deeply devoted to the fine arts, others to engineering, and others to economics—and some to all three.
 Those same students might be passionate thespians, competitive athletes, or renowned musicians—and some might be all three.
 Collectively, the admitted students will reflect Tufts’ values, even as they bring with them different interests, experiences, and backgrounds.”

 3. Develop your spike